Conformal prediction beyond exchangeability: Background and related work

 and then compute the prediction interval at the new feature vector $X_{n+1}$ as

 Equivalently, we can write

-where $\quant_{\tau}(\cdot)$ denotes the $\tau$-quantile of a distribution, and $\delta_x$ denotes the point mass at $x$.
-This method is well known to guarantee distribution-free predictive coverage at the target level $1-\alpha$, as we recall below. \begin{manualtheorem}{1a}[Split conformal prediction \citep{vovk2005algorithmic}] If the data points $(X_1,Y_1),\dots,(X_n,Y_n),(X_{n+1},Y_{n+1})$ are i.i.d.~(or more generally, exchangeable), then the split conformal prediction interval defined in~\eqref{eqn:def_splitCP} satisfies
+where \smash{$\quant_{\tau}(\cdot)$} denotes the $\tau$-quantile of its argument,\footnote{If the quantile is not unique, then $\quant_\tau(\cdot)$ denotes the smallest possible $\tau$-quantile, throughout this paper.} and $\delta_a$ denotes the point mass at $a$.
+This method is well-known to guarantee distribution-free predictive coverage at the target level $1-\alpha$.

-\end{manualtheorem} One drawback of the split conformal method is the loss of accuracy due to sample splitting---in practice, if only $n$ labeled data points are available in total, we might use $n/2$ data points for training $\muh$, and then the procedure defined in~\eqref{eqn:def_splitCP} above would actually be run with a holdout set of size $n/2$ in place of $n$.
-(In this paper, however, we will continue to write $n$ to denote the holdout set size for the split conformal method, in order to allow for universal notation across different methods.)
+A drawback of the split conformal method is the loss of accuracy due to sample splitting, since the pre-trained model $\muh$ needs to be independent from the holdout set---in practice, if only $n$ labeled data points are available in total, we might use $n/2$ data points for training \smash{$\muh$}, and then the procedure defined in~\eqref{eqn:def_splitCP} above would actually be run with a holdout set of size $n/2$ in place of $n$.
+In this paper, however, we will continue to write $n$ to denote the holdout set size for the split conformal method, in order to allow for universal notation across different methods.